CameronCSS/PersonalProjects/README.md

  <br> ☑️ Developed reports for company management showcasing sales performance over the last four years.
  <br> ☑️ Completed the DataCamp Intro to Power BI course

-Here's your table with the "Area of Study" column removed:

 | Project Link | Project Description | Dashboard Link |
 |---|---|---|